 DAY 6: 4X4 TOUR AROUND THE DUNES - CAMEL TREKKING & OVERNIGHT LUXURY CAMP

-Exploring day around the sand dunes, morning stop at the Slaves village of Khamlia and assist at the local Gnaoua music performing, mint tea will be served for everyone.
+Exploring the day around the sand dunes, the morning stop at the Slave’s village of Khamlia and assist at the local Gnaoua music performance, mint tea will be served for everyone.
 Stop at the Kohl mine near Mephis village.

 Lunch at Nomad family place, Local Berber Pizza (Madfouna) will be served.
 Getting back to the hotel around 2 pm.
 Free time to use the pool or enjoy the magnificent views and atmosphere.

-Overnight in private Double or triple Luxury tent with toilet and shower in.
+Overnight in a private Double or triple Luxury tent with toilet and shower in.